Leaderboard - Best Hard Drive, SSD and Storage Solutions

 SSD (Solid State Drives)

-Performance - For those looking outside the SandForce box at SSD controller technologies with great performance, the OCZ Vector, Corsair Neutron GTX and Seagate 600 show great performance across the board.
-SandForce controllers remain a fan favorite though, if you want the best of the SF lot, look no further than the Intel SSD 530.
+Performance - If you want the best of the SandForce lot, look no further than the Intel SSD 530.
 Samsung's SSD 840 Pro is another drive that can compete at the top, offering a complete in-house solution filled with Samsung components through and through.
+The SanDisk Extreme Pro is another great solution with the industry's best 10-year warranty.

 Mainstream - Buyers can now get a ton of value from mainstream SATA 6.0Gb/s SSDs as prices continue to come down.
 The biggest concerns for most SSD buyers are about reliability and perhaps a little less about top-tier performance.
 Not that SSDs in this class can't perform, they certianly do and most users won't "feel" that much of a difference between the performance SSD class and the more cost competitive mainstream category.
 Our current top choice is the Samsung EVO that uses TLC NAND to keep prices down while driving tremendous performance, in some cases more than that of the performance drives listed above.
 OCZ's latest entry mainstream entry with the Vertex 460 is also a good choice, matching the EVO on price but using higher grade MLC NAND.
-The Crucial M500 is a reliable choice and can be a great value depending on market pricing.
+The Crucial M500 was always a good low cost option but it's been replaced with the MX100, which offers enterprise-grade data protection features like pwoer fail protection at a price that is under $.50/GB.
+A great option for those who care more about data integrity than raw performance.

 mSATA- The mSATA class of SSDs are gaining populatity due to the growth in ultra-thin portables and embedded solutions.
 While the number of products in the space has exploded, only a few are special.
 The Intel SSD 525 is the class-leader in performance, reliability and compatibility though the Plextor M5M also provides very good performance and is a viable selection candidate as well.